- When can I use a Standard University Contract to execute an external sales transaction?

 - Should our department work directly with OGC if we know there will be changes to the standard terms and conditions?

-No. All External Sales contracts need to go through the External Sales Office first.
-We will review the changes and set priorities for the OGC legal reviews.
+No. All External Sales contracts need to go through the External Sales Office first except the Short Form (SC109) which no longer needs to be reviewed by the Internal/External Sales Office.

 - Can contracts be made for longer than one year?

-Currently, contracts can be made for up to three years without OGC approval.
+Contracts can be made for up to five years without OGC approval.
 Longer terms can be considered.
+Contracts can be amended for an additional five years.

-- When would I use a Confidentiality Agreement (SC205) vs a Confidentiality Addendum (SC106 or SC107)?
+- When would I use a Confidentiality Agreement (SC205) vs a Confidentiality Addendum (SC107)?

 - How do I decide when to use a Lab Use Agreement (SC104) vs a Services Agreement (SC102)?